 Contraindications*: Not for people with Heat or Damp.
 It should also not be used over long periods of time.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such biota twigs and leaves are thought to target the Heart, the Large intestine, the Liver and the Lung.
+As such Ce Bo Ye is thought to target the Heart, the Large intestine, the Liver and the Lung.
 In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Large Intestine on the other hand receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
 In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.